Memorable Manitobans: Felix John Billiarde (1872-1950)

 Arriving at Winnipeg he was employed as Superintendent of the Children’s Aid Society shelter, where he remained until 1909 when he was hired by the Manitoba government as the Chief Probation Officer under the new Juvenile Delinquents Act.
 Subsequently he was Inspector of Foster Homes and an appointed Associate Justice of the Peace with T. Mayne Daly.
 Later, he was appointed Magistrate of the Police Court and Judge of the Family Court, assisting David Marr Walker and Daniel W. McKercher.
-He gained international fame for his creativity in the field of child welfare and critical acclaim for his book Citizens in the Making.
-Other publications included Public Playgrounds for City Children, Modern Philanthropy and Our Poor, and The Child, the Home, the Parent and the State and many others in both Canada and the USA.
-He served as a major in the Canadian Army Reserve.
+He gained international fame for his creativity in the field of child welfare and critical acclaim for his book Citizens in the Making (?).
+Other publications included Public Playgrounds for Winnipeg Children (1909), Modern Philanthropy and Our Poor (?), and The Child, the Home, the Parent and the State (?) and others in Canada and the USA.
+He served as a Major in the Canadian Army Reserve.

 After being dismissed from his job by the Norris government in 1919, he moved with his surviving son to California via western Canada and settled in Santa Rosa, California briefly, then to Eureka, Long Beach, San Pedro, Palo Alto, and finally back to San Pedro where he lived for the rest of his life.
 During this period he worked variously as an insurance agent and teacher.
-He instructed at the Palo Alto Military and John Brown Military Academies.
-During World War Two he served as a volunteer on the Los Angeles Harbor Patrol.
+He instructed at the Palo Alto Military Academy and John Brown Military Academy.
+During the Second World War, he served as a volunteer on the Los Angeles Harbor Patrol.
 In San Pedro he was an active advocate for the creation of children’s play equipment in parks.

 He died at San Pedro, California on 1 February 1950.